VasilakiG/vasilakig/README.md

 - 📫 Mail me at **vasilakigorgi@yahoo.com**

-- ⚡ Daily fun fact: **The first product that the toy company Mattel came out with was picture frames**
+- ⚡ Daily fun fact: **The sun is approximately 149 million kilometres from the earth**

 <h3 align="left">Connect with me:</h3>
 <p align="left">